Being Nostalgic About the Good Old Days Brings Many Rewards

 Research has shown that being nostalgic helps in the facilitation and pursuit of goals.
 Nostalgic people tend to pursue growth-oriented behaviors and find more inspiration and meaning in their lives.

-Being nostalgic has also been shown in increase levels of optimism and improve mood.
+Being nostalgic has also been shown to increase levels of optimism and improve mood.
 It serves as a time-out from current negativity, transporting us back, refreshing a sense of the positive.
 It actually energizes us and increases our levels of vitality.

 Nostalgia serves an important protective role